BlossomLabs/unbreakable-vows/packages/react-app/src/templates/employment-agreement.md

   - Permantent full-Time
   - Permanent part-time
   - Fixed-term
+  > Choose the type legal of employment relationship the parties are creating through this contract.

 ## Position
 - **employeePosition** *text* What will be the employee's position?
+  > Enter the title for the employee's new position.
 - **employeeDuties** *longtext* Enter the employee’s duties, as they are expected to be performed under this contract.
+  > Enter a description of the employee's duties.
+These can be tasks they are expected to do on a daily basis or the overall tasks they will be responsible for throughout the course of their employment.
 ## Trial period
 - **trialPeriodExist** *option* Is the employee subject to any kind of probationary period at the start of the employment relationship?
   - Yes
   - No
+  > If the employee has any time period in which they will be on probation, click "Yes"
 - **timePeriod** *number* (trialPeriodExist==1) How long is the probationary time period?
+  > Enter a brief descriptor of the probationary time period that the employee will face.

 ## Compensation
 - **compensationType** *option* How will the compensation be?